• Major

 Effective Fall 2025

 In partnership with the college’s Conservatory of Theatre Arts, Conservatory of Dance, and Conservatory of Music, the Arts Management Performing Arts concentration supports aspiring artists, producers, and managers committed to innovative and socially responsible approaches to visioning and sustaining creative enterprise in theater, dance and other forms of performance-based art.
-Students who select the Performing Arts concentration will build knowledge and competencies supporting careers in creating, producing, managing and promoting a range of theater and dance-based work.

-3. AMG 2200/Finance for the Arts OR AMG3030/Finance for the Arts II (3 credits)
+3. AMG 2200/Finance for the Arts I or AMG3030/Finance for the Arts II (3 credits)

-5. AMG 3100/Funding the Arts OR AMG4115/Arts Funding and Capital Formation (3 credits)
+5. AMG 3100/Funding the Arts or AMG 4115/Arts Funding and Capital Formation (3 credits)

-6. AMG 3170/Arts and Entertainment Law (3 credits)
+6. AMG 3170/Arts and Entertainment Law (4 credits) or AMG4090/Law and the Arts (3 credits)

 7. AMG 3520/Principles of Arts Marketing (3 credits)